-All purchases of goods and/or services for the District should be made in accordancewith governing law as well as District policies, regulations, and administrative guidelines.
+All purchases of goods and/or services for the District should be made in accordance with governing law as well as District policies, regulations, and administrative guidelines.
 The Finance Department is responsible for maintaining administrative procedures, guidelines, and forms to facilitate the efficient and cost-effective purchase of goods and services.

-All purchases equal to or greater than \$5,000 up to \$49,999 must include price quotes from a minimum of three vendors.
+All purchases equal to or greater than \$5,000 up to \$49,999 must include price quotes from a minimum of three vendors, unless exempt as defined in policy.
 Purchases equal to or exceeding \$50,000 require a formal solicitation process, unless exempt as defined in policy.
 Final vendor selection is made in consideration of ability to meet the established specifications, cost, quality, and overall best value to the District.
 Written documentation is maintained to support the decision.